osfloeck/soma/README.md

 2. Category folders (placed within the root dir) contain an index.md which serve as the index page for the category and will collate all items for that category (accessible in items as seen in the template).

 3. Each markdownfile contains a title, template and some content.
-Content files require a date.
-Tags and categories are optional.
+Other frontmatter such as Tags and Categories can be added and accessed in the templates.

 ### Example folder layout